R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 common reasons why SGX may not be supported including:

 1. The CPU or the system BIOS does not support SGX.
+2. The host operating system is Windows or Mac OS.
+Conclave currently only supports loading enclaves in simulation, debug or release modes on Linux.
-2. SGX is disabled in the BIOS and must be manually enabled by the user.
+3. SGX is disabled in the BIOS and must be manually enabled by the user.
-3. SGX is disabled but can be enabled in software.
+4. SGX is disabled but can be enabled in software.

 If SGX is disabled but can be enabled in software the code below attempts to automatically enable SGX support by specifying the 'true' parameter.
 It might be necessary to run this application with root access and/or reboot